athackst/athackst.github.io/_articles/aws-deepracer-4-joy-onboard.md

     You should see `deepracer_joy` launch successfully

-    > Note: Mine always says that it can't connect to the device, but it is actually successful at connecting
+    > :pencil: **Note** Mine always says that it can't connect to the device, but it is actually successful at connecting
     >
     > ```bash
     > [ERROR] [1577818476.385114334]: Couldn't open joystick force feedback!